-As much as we all marvel at Hermes (aka The Golden Boy) perched on top of the Manitoba Legislative Building, perhaps Apollo – the god of music and the arts – would have been a more fitting figure.
+As much as we all marvel at our Golden Boy – who is a Manitoban representation of Hermes – perched on top of the Manitoba Legislative Building, perhaps Apollo – the god of music and the arts – would have been a more fitting figure.

 You see, Winnipeg is one creative city, especially when the sun is shining down on us in the summer!

 We’re home to perhaps more live music per capita than any other Canadian city, while many of our legendary and world-renown performances groups wear the Royal stamp of approval.
 We have outstanding packages & deals on right now that will be music to your ears (and wallet!).

 Festivals and live entertainment

 The largest and most-attended summer festival is the Winnipeg Folk Festival (July 11-14), which features multiple stages, an ecological ethos (it’s perhaps the greenest festival in Canada), great food, and some fantastic headliners that include Kacey Musgraves, Snail Mail, Jason Mraz, and Death Cab for Cutie.

 In the Exchange District, particularly on the futuristic Cube stage in Old Market Square, the party pretty much does not stop all summer long.
 For starters, there’s the TD International Jazz Festival (June 18-23) – which features numerous free shows on said stage, along with big headlining acts including Common and Bobby McFerrin.
 More free shows at the Cube are courtesy of the Winnipeg International Soca Reggae Festival (July 12-14), which brings island flavour to Old Market Square.
 Then there’s the Winnipeg Fringe Theatre Festival (July 18-29), North America’s second-largest fringe festival which features 170 theatre companies putting on shows across this same area, including plenty of free fare in Old Market Square.